beirern/Personal-Website/posts/apptio-reflections.md

 # Reflection

-It's interesting to think about life and the oppurtunities we had and where we would be without them.
+It's interesting to think about life and the opportunities we had and where we would be without them.
 I look at the software engineering industry/space and it seems like Hell for new grads.
 Especially with AI, the skills that would have landed you an internship when I was in college is now completely obsolete.
 I literally learned software engineering through frameworks like react, being a framework engineer is what AI is best at so now the experience would be somewhat pointless.

 In my 2nd year of college I was searching for an internship.
 I ended up applying to Apptio Inc. (now an IBM company<sup>TM</sup>).
 I don't remember how I found out about the company, it might have been just a cold application that somehow ended up with a response but I ended up interviewing for them.